 Drouin, 18, skated in 49 games with the Halifax Mooseheads of the Quebec Major Junior Hockey League last season, registering 41 goals and 105 points to go along with 32 penalty minutes.
 He ranked first on the Mooseheads for goals, assists (64), points and shorthanded goals with four.
 The Ste-Agathe, Quebec native also led all Moosehead forwards with a plus-48 rating during the regular season.
 He ranked second in the QMJHL for points, third in assists and ranked tied for seventh for goals.
 Drouin also skated in 17 playoff games, recording 12 goals and 35 points with 14 penalty minutes.
 He helped the Mooseheads win the Memorial Cup, recording five assists in the championship game against the Portland Winterhawks.

-(Tampa Bay Lightning press release) The Tampa Bay Lightning have signed goaltender Anders Lindback (AHN-dehrs LIND-bahck) to a two-year contract, vice president and general manager Steve Yzerman announced today.
+TAMPA BAY – The Tampa Bay Lightning have signed forward Geoff Walker to a one-year, two-way contract, vice president and general manager Steve Yzerman announced today.

-(Tampa Bay Lightning press release) The Tampa Bay Lightning have signed defenseman Matt Taormina to a one-year, two-way contract today, vice president and general manager Steve Yzerman announced.
+TAMPA BAY – The Tampa Bay Lightning have re-signed goaltender Cedrick Desjardins and defenseman Matt Taormina to one-year, two-way contracts, vice president and general manager Steve Yzerman announced today.

-Taormina, 5-foot-9, 190 pounds, has played in 47 career NHL games with the New Jersey Devils during the previous two seasons, recording four goals and 12 points with a plus-4 rating.
-He made his NHL debut on October 8 vs. Dallas and recorded his first point October 13 at Buffalo.
+The 5-foot-10, 182-pound defenseman has appeared in 49 career NHL games, with the New Jersey Devils and Lightning, recording four goals and 12 points with a plus-3 rating.
+He made his NHL debut with the Devils on October 8, 2010 against the Dallas Stars.